Skiddii/ChatbotTool/README.md

 # ChatbotTool
-A basic chatbot to use for different future chatbots.
+A basic chatbot to use for different future chatbots using google generative ai.